bendwild/quartz1/content/index.md

 **Hosting:** I use [Github pages](https://pages.github.com) to publish the bundle of HTML, JS, and CSS files to the web.

-> [!info] In my [[Log book]] you can find the painstaking process of a coding illiterate creating his rudimentary quartz set-up
+> [!info] In my [[Logbook]] you can find the painstaking process of a coding illiterate creating his rudimentary quartz set-up

 ### How to get started?
 **Choose a platform**: Tools like [Obsidian](https://obsidian.md), [Notion](https://www.notion.so), [RoamResearch](https://roamresearch.com), or [TiddlyWiki](https://tiddlywiki.com) are all excellent picks.
 Avoid choosing platforms you don't own or might go under.
 Using old-school, reliable, and widely used web native formats like HTML/CSS is a safe bet.
 Services like [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/) and static site generators like [Jekyll](https://jekyllrb.com/) , [Gatsby](https://www.gatsbyjs.com/docs/) , [11ty](https://www.11ty.dev/) and [Next](https://nextjs.org/) can be used to host your garden.
 There are a lot of free options, however for people not home in web development or ICT in general (like me), it can be quite scary in the beginning.
 Try sticking to the basics initially and look foor tools that balance ease of use with flexibility.